-7.12.2.1 Collision detection [3107-1]
+7.13.2.1 Collision detection [3107-1]

-7.12.2 Collision detection
+7.13.2 Collision detection

-7.12.2.1 Collision detection [3107-1]
+7.13.2.1 Collision detection [3107-1]

+General

 Collision detection is a software option, which reduces collision impact forces on the robot.
 In this way, the robot and external equipment can be protected from severe damage.

+Features

-- · Protection of robot and equipment - · Protection from collisions from any direction - Robot movement stops and the robot moves back, along the programmed path - Can reduce the collision force to 30%
+Protection of robot and equipment

+Protection from collisions from any direction

+Robot movement stops and the robot moves back, along the programmed path

+Can reduce the collision force to 30%

+Application

 Abnormal torque levels on any robot axis (for additional axes, only positioners listed below are covered) are detected and will cause the robot to stop quickly and thereafter back off to relieve forces between the robot and environment.

+Performance

 The sensitivity (with default tuning) is comparable to the mechanical alternative (mechanical clutch) and it is in most cases much better.
 In addition, Collision detection has the advantages of no added stick-out and weight, no need for connection to the e-stop circuit, no wear, the automatic backing off after collision and, finally, the adjustable tuning.

 Tuning is normally not required, but the sensitivity can be changed from RAPID or manually.
 Collision detection can also be switched off completely for part of a program.
 This may be necessary when strong process forces are acting on the robot.

-RAPID instruction included in this option:
+RAPID instructions

-Instruction Description MotionSup Changing the sensitivity of the collision detection or activating/deactivating the function.
+Instruction Description MotionSup Changing the sensitivity of the collision detection or activat- ing/deactivating the function.

-7.13.1.1 SoftMove [3108-1]
+7.14.1.1 SoftMove [3108-1]

-7.13 Motion Functions
+7.14 Motion Functions

-7.13.1 SoftMove
+7.14.1 SoftMove

-7.13.1.1 SoftMove [3108-1]
+7.14.1.1 SoftMove [3108-1]